hankmor/thinking-in-jcip/README.md

-# reading-jcip
+# tinking-in-jcip
-Reading comprehension of "Java Concurrency In Practice".
+Reading And Thinking of "Java Concurrency In Practice".